Justin Schultz: Collegiate

-Schultz played collegiate hockey for the Wisconsin Badgers men's ice hockey team for three seasons before turning professional.
+Schultz played collegiate hockey for the Wisconsin Badgers men's ice hockey team of the Western Collegiate Hockey Association (WCHA), for three seasons before turning professional.
 During his tenure with the Badgers, he played in 121 games and scored 40 goals and 73 assists.
 In his freshman season with the Badgers, Schultz immediately made an impact on the team, alongside defensive partner Cody Goloubef, as he helped them become one of the conference's best power units.
 The Badgers maintained a winning record of 6–3–1 as Schultz scored his first collegiate goal on November 13, 2009, in a 6–2 win over Alaska.
 His play throughout the season helped lift the Badgers to the WCHA Final Five, the collective name for the quarterfinal, semifinal, and championship rounds.
 During this time, Schultz was named to the WCHA All-Rookie Team after he led all WCHA rookie defensemen with 16 points in league games.
 Schultz and the Badgers eventually faced off against Boston College in the National Championship Game, which they lost 5–0.

 Upon returning to Wisconsin for his sophomore season, Schultz was paired with Jake Gardiner as the team's top defensive pairing.
 As the Badgers began the season with a six-game winless streak, Schultz made an immediate impact on the ice by scoring a hat-trick in a 4–1 win over Michigan State in the College Hockey Showcase.
 He subsequently became the fifth defenseman in program history to score three goals in a game.
 Following the hat trick, Schultz received the WCHA defensive player of the week honour while Gardiner received the offensive player of the week honour.
-His two-way play helped him rank second on the team in scoring by early December and earmed him praise from teammates.
+His two-way play helped him rank second on the team in scoring by early December and earned him praise from teammates.
 At the conclusion of the regular season, Schultz earned numerous recognitions for his offensive and defensive abilities.
 As he finished the season leading all defensemen in goals and points, Schultz became the first sophomore to be named Defensive Player of the Year in the Western Collegiate Hockey Association.
 He was also named to the WCHA First Team and AHCA First-Team All-American.
 During his end of the season review with the UW coaching staff, he reiterated his commitment to return for his junior season.